MeteorTeam/food/readme.md

 Pyramid Analytics - On hold do to NOV
-Playbuzz LTD - REJECTED - looking for someone with more XP Elbit LTD - REJECTED - looking for someone with more XP Microsoft - contact Gilli in August (you have his email) BigPanda - contact them in August eXalate - set and cancelled interview due to NOV, contact them in August InVision(Muzli) - Checking me out on WOO
+Playbuzz LTD - REJECTED - looking for someone with more XP Elbit LTD - REJECTED - looking for someone with more XP Microsoft - contact Gilli in August (you have his email), talk with Amos or Aviram, Brumer?
+BigPanda - contact them in August
+InVision(Muzli) - Checking me out on WOO
 Guesty - Checking me out on WOO
 Adva Optical Networking - Checking me out on WOO